Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Fluid mechanics perspective

 up to order square in the perturbation fields, for the purpose of computing the pseudo-energy.
 Bearing in mind that conservation of mass implies $\int \rho' \, \dd y = 0$\footnote{Indeed, $\int \rho \, \dd y = \int \overline{\rho} \, \dd y = 1$.}, and keeping terms only up to quadratic order in the perturbations, we can show the following expression of the pseudo-energy:

 Thus, up to quadratic order, the pseudo-energy is a constant of motion (in the permanent regime), which is positive definite in the perturbations, consistently with \eqref{eq:positive_energy}\footnote{However, expression \eqref{eq:pseudo-energy} is valid for general small perturbations of the permanent stationary flow, not only the situation in which $b(t)$ varies to a different permanent regime, which yields expression \eqref{eq:positive_energy}.}.
 Hence, the Madelung flow is stable to perturbations, a fact that could be anticipated from the start owing to the Hermiticity of the quantum system.
-Expression \eqref{eq:pseudo-energy} is characteristic of the Madelung fluid, as the potential contribution (i.e. the second term in RHS) depends on the derivative of the density perturbation.
-This expression is the counterpart of expression (22) derived in \cite{heifetz2020madelung}.
-It is the energy of small perturbations of a stationary plane-Couette flow, in particular of the persistent sloshing oscillation accompanying the adjustment process, whose energy is alternatively exactly given by \eqref{eq:positive_energy}.
-The background density $\overline{\rho} (y)$ has zeros (for $n_0 \geq 1$) -- contrary to the non-rotating scenario depicted in \cite{heifetz2023broglie} --, which compromises the well-definiteness of the potential term as expressed in \eqref{eq:pseudo-energy}, and of the expansion \eqref{eq:Q-expansion} itself.
-This challenges local linear approximations and is symptomatic of the sloshing mode being a global motion of a self-similar oscillating solution.
+Expression \eqref{eq:pseudo-energy} is characteristic of the Madelung fluid, as the potential contribution (i.e. the second term in the integral) depends on the derivative of the density perturbation, and is thus non-local.
+Expression \eqref{eq:pseudo-energy} is the counterpart of the expression (22) derived in \cite{heifetz2020madelung}, and it represents the energy of a small perturbation of a stationary plane-Couette flow, in particular of the persistent sloshing oscillation accompanying the adjustment process, whose energy is alternatively exactly given by \eqref{eq:positive_energy}.
+Nevertheless, if the background density $\overline{\rho} (y)$ has zeros (i.e. for $n_0 \geq 1$), the well-definiteness of the Taylor expansion \eqref{eq:Q-expansion} -- and thus of the potential term as expressed in \eqref{eq:pseudo-energy} -- is compromised.
+Although it does not mean that potential energy can diverge (it remains finite by definition), what it does mean is that such local linear approximations are generally challenged when the initial wave function has zeros.